Shepherd's Grove

-Shepherd's Grove is a congregation of the Presbyterian Church (USA) in Irvine, California, United States.
-The church was founded by Robert H. Schuller in 1955 as the Garden Grove Community Church and renamed to Crystal Cathedral Ministries after its church building, the Crystal Cathedral, in 1981.
-The congregation is now pastored by Bobby V. Schuller, grandson of Robert H. Schuller, and the organization has changed its name to Shepherd's Grove Ministries.
-As such, the church continues to advance the weekly production of Robert H. Schuller's well-known Hour of Power Christian television program.
+Shepherd's Grove Ministries is a congregation of the Presbyterian Church (USA) in Irvine, California.
+The church was founded by Robert Schuller in 1955 as the Garden Grove Community Church and renamed in 1981 to Crystal Cathedral Ministries after what was then its church building, the Crystal Cathedral.
+The congregation relocated in 2013 and is now pastored by Schuller's grandson, Bobby Schuller, under whom the church was renamed to its current moniker.
+The church continues to produce the well-known Hour of Power Christian television program.